High School Classes

 HOMEWORK LEVEL: Moderate to heavy

 COURSE DESCRIPTION: In this course, students will study Biblical teachings about government and leadership, definitions and historical examples of different forms of Government, and the background of the American constitutional system.
-The course thoroughly studies the U.S. Constitution and the federal government's workings.
-Students will also research state and local government, the revenue and budgeting process, international relations, specific issues that Government faces today, and how individual citizens can be involved.
+The course thoroughly studies the U.S. Constitution and the workings of the federal government.
+Students will also research state and local government, the revenue and budgeting process, international relations, specific issues that the Government faces today, and how individual citizens can be involved.
 We will read primary source documents and essays about Government to complement the lessons.
 To demonstrate understanding, students will delineate and construct viable arguments, participate in Socratic Seminars and discussions, engage in historical simulations, and create multi-media presentations.

 TUTOR: Becky Van Rees [email protected]